-Ohio parents and practitioners should check out the parenting guide at the Supreme Court of Ohio’s website.
+Ohio parents who live apart should check out the parenting guide at the Supreme Court of Ohio’s website.

 This guide is for parents who live in different homes, and the guide considers the “positive involvement of both parents” as well as “preserving a healthy and ongoing relationship between children and both parents.”
 It applies to parents who were married and parents who have never been married as well as parents with children in blended family situations and parents of children with disabilities.